testing-library/eslint-plugin-testing-library/docs/migrating-to-v4-guide.md

 By default, `eslint-plugin-testing-library` v4 won't check from which module are the utils imported.
 This means it doesn't matter if you are importing the utils from `@testing-library/*`, `test-utils` or `whatever`.

-There is a new Shared Setting to restrict this scope tho: [`utils-module`](#utils-module).
+There is a new Shared Setting to restrict this scope though: [`utils-module`](#utils-module).
 By using this setting, only utils imported from `@testing-library/*` packages, or the custom one indicated in this setting would be reported.

 ### Renders

 By default, `eslint-plugin-testing-library` v4 will assume that all methods which names contain "render" should be reported.
 This means it doesn't matter if you are rendering your elements for testing using `render`, `customRender` or `renderWithRedux`.

-There is a new Shared Setting to restrict this scope tho: [`custom-renders`](#custom-renders).
+There is a new Shared Setting to restrict this scope though: [`custom-renders`](#custom-renders).
 By using this setting, only methods strictly named `render` or as one of the indicated Custom Renders would be reported.

 ### Queries